davidfrisch/UNIFR_API_EPUCK/docs/unifr_api_epuck/api_epuck.rst

-* Get an instance of epuck from the PiPuck with the ip address of the PiPuck (soon available)
+* Get an instance of epuck from the pi-puck with the ip address of the PiPuck (soon available)

 .. code-block:: python